machin3boy/Lachesis/inputs/README.md

 - The vertical axis represents the weight
 - The blue line represents the logistic function
 - The green line represents the average weight of the validators
-- The red dots represent the random weight each of the x validators were assigned if there were x validators in the graph
+- The red dots represent the random weight each of the x validators were assigned if there were x validators in the graph in this example

-The advantage of using a logistic function f(x) is that if there is a high number of validators, the maximum weight a validator can have is dictated as a parameter of the logistic function so that as the number of validators grows the maximum weight any given validator can have does not.
-The other advantage is that if there is a small number of validators, each validator's weight is closer to 1 to prevent skewing until in favor of other validators.
+ Each validator's weight is a random integer in [1, ⌊f(x)⌋+1] where x is the number of validators in the DAG, and f(x) is a logistic function.
+The advantage of using this approach is that if there is a small number of validators, each validator's weight is closer to 1 to prevent skewing in favor of other validators, so as to prevent a scenario where 9 validators have a weight of 1 while 1 validator has a weight of 10, for example.
+The other advantage of using a logistic function f(x) is that if there is a high number of validators, the maximum weight a validator can have can be set as a parameter of the logistic function so that as the number of validators grows the maximum weight any given validator can have does not.